Diss railway station: Description

-A goods yard was located on the 'up' (eastern) side of the line; it was equipped with a shed for the loading and unloading of goods, as well as cattle pens.
-Until the 1880s, the Scole Estate Railway had a connection into the station yard; it was an agricultural railway for William Betts' family at Frenze Hall, which extended for seven miles and had two engines.
+A goods yard was located on the up (eastern) side of the line; it was equipped with a shed for the loading and unloading of goods, as well as cattle pens. it was an agricultural railway for William Betts' family at Frenze Hall, which extended for seven miles and had two engines.

 The station has a waiting room on each platform and toilets on the up side (platform 1).
 It has a ticket office, with ticket machines on each platform.
 The old station master's house, which is part of the station and mostly the station's upstairs accommodation, is currently being used by one of the town's taxi companies.